scottw2/scottw2.github.io/_posts/2022-06-24-mapping-house-prices.md

  </div>

-I also created a grid map just for London, as London is notorious for it's (regional) inequalities.
+I also created a grid map just for London, as London is kind of notorious for its inequalities.
 I therefore thought it would be interesting to visualise it individually.
 I also used different price bins to better represent London's property market, so the colours are different to the other price maps to avoid confusion.

 <div style="width:100%;border:none"><iframe
      src="/assets/widgets/house-prices/london_grid2.html"